Make-Ahead Meals to Inspire Your “Eat More Dinners Together” Resolution

 4 Tablespoons of butter

-¼ cup raisins (yes, but trust me, their earthy flavor is beautiful in this sauce)
+¼ cup raisins (yes, but trust me, their earthy flavor is

 3 Tablespoons balsamic or red wine vinegar